bavla/NormNet/data/natalija/README.md

 ```

 We also compute in R the Jaccard normalization of the data.
 Here we have two possibilities:
-* to consider the original diagonal (loop) weights - they count all collaborations (also internal).
+* to consider the original diagonal (loop) weights - it seems that they count all internal collaborations (the diagonal entry in t(PC) * PC counts all collaborations).
 The diagonal weight for Russia (diag = 23928; rSum = 3770) is very large and most collaborations are inside Russia.
 * to replace the diagonal weight with the row-sum of outdiagonal weights - it measures the collaboration with others.
 We selected the second option.